dgwarlug47/notes2/content/blog/Philosophy/Heidegger/being_and_time.md

 ---
-title: Philosophy/Being and Time by Heidegger
+title: Being and Time by Heidegger
 order: 3
 description: a true existentialist, he describes very well what it means to be a being
+types: Philosophy
 ---